The ABCs of the transformation of Rio de Janeiro*

 Barra da Tijuca Mayor Eduardo Paes has promoted—and his campaign sponsors have reportedly benefitted from—the expansion of Barra, which, unlike other parts of Rio, features gated communities and malls.
 Residents tend to socialize in private space rather than the parks and organic in-between spaces popular in the rest of the city.

 BRT and BRS These are imported English-language acronyms for the city’s new responses to urban transportation needs.
 The BRS refers to the mostly successful establishment of dedicated bus corridors (bus drivers still need better training), with functional bus stops, in the South Zone and downtown.
-Of four new BRT corridors, for articulated bus lines, one is already functioning.
+Of four new BRT corridors, for articulated bus lines, two are already functioning.
 These lines connect the West Zone to the center of the city and to the international airport.
 Though the first has reduced travel time substantially, it’s been criticized for shoddy and incomplete construction.

 Centro de Operações (Operations Center) Purportedly bigger than the NASA control room, this city-run facility, created as part of IBM’s Smart Cities program and inaugurated in December 2010, keeps an agency-integrated watch over traffic, weather, public works and much more.
 City officials say they will work in concert with the new state facility, below.